IanKeeler/RECITATION-15-TEAM-5-GroupFinal/project_code_and_components/resources/css/style_guide.md

 The navbar also is stored within its own partial, in case you don't want to use it on a page, and also for organization purposes.

     <%- include ('../partials/navbar') %>

+# Using Local Assets

+To use local assets (which should be stored in the `resources` folder), do not specify file paths from whatever file you are trying to pull the asset from.
+Specify respective to the resource folder.

+For example, to access file `project_code_and_components/resources/img/logo_icon.png`:

+    img/logo_icon.png

 # Styles